Party : Democratic

 District 43 is represented by Tonya Pfaff, a high school math teacher who won reelection to a second term in 2020 with 57% of the vote.
 She is an heiress of sorts to the legacy of Birch Bayh, who began his storied legislative career representing the same area in the Indiana House.
 Pfaff, whose father was an aide to Bayh, paid tribute to him on the floor of the House hours after his death in 2019, noting that it was through his authorship of the landmark Title IX that she was awarded a basketball scholarship to West Point.
 She later transferred to hometown St. Mary-of-the-Woods.

 As a legislator, Pfaff is focused on education.
 Of the five bills she authored during her first term, one passed and was signed into law, a relatively rare feat for a freshman legislator in the minority caucus.
-The law requires the state to send information to special needs students on how to earn a high school diploma if they leave high school without one. – Kevin Morgan
+The law requires the state to send information to special needs students on how to earn a high school diploma if they leave high school without one.
+In 2020, she was reelected to a second term with 57.5 percent of the general election vote. – Kevin Morgan